dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 <code>signed_public_share: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
- The signed public share of the dwallet that its secret is being encrypted.
+ The signed dWallet public_centralized_output, signed by the secret key that corresponds to <code>encryptor_ed25519_pubkey</code>.
 </dd>
 <dt>
 <code>encryptor_ed25519_pubkey: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
  The public key of the encryptor.
-Used to verify the signature on the public share.
+ Used to verify the signature on the public share (centralized public output).
 </dd>
 <dt>
 <code>initiator: <b>address</b></code>